ssl-hep/ServiceX_frontend/docs/installation.rst

-Installation
+Client Installation
 ============

 Prerequisites
 -------------

-Python 3.8, or above
+- Python 3.8, or above

-Member of the ATLAS or CMS collaborations
+- Member of the ATLAS or CMS collaborations

 Installation
 -------------